mvallim/kubernetes-under-the-hood/documentation/ca-external-infrastructure.md

 ### A little analogy for better understanding this concept

-> Once upon a time, there was on a kingdom known as **Cluster Land**.
+> Once upon a time, there was a kingdom known as **Cluster Land**.
 In this kingdom, there was no currency that allowed people to trade with each other.
 All the commerce happened through bartering.

 > One day, many king's subjects started complaining about how the bartering process wasn't fair.
 The king, a very wise man, decided to create a currency called **Cluster Coins**.
 The coins were supposed to be created by the king's subjects themselves, using a special material (silver) and a press provided by the king's wedges.
 This was a just in-time process and happened everytime the king's subjects made formal requests to do so.

 > At first, this process worked really well, and currency began to circulate in the reign.
-The trading was perceived as very fair, and everybody was pretty happy with this new model.
+The trading was perceived as being very fair, and everybody was pretty happy with this new model.

-> One day though, somebody perceived the amount of coins circulating was out of control, and the royal guard was tasked to investigate what was happening.
-It was found that some counterfeiters were falsifying the coins and the currency value wasn't not as fair as it used to be, since the number of coins circulating was much higher and the prices weren't fair anymore, creating an hyperinflation scenario.
+> One day though, somebody realized the amount of coins circulating was out of control, and the royal guard was tasked to investigate what was happening.
+It was found that some counterfeiters were falsifying the coins and the currency value wasn't as fair as it used to be, because the number of coins circulating was much higher and the prices weren't fair anymore, creating an hyperinflation scenario.
 This made the currency to be depreciated and lose its value.

-> To solve this problem, the king came up with a solution: instead of providing the presses to the subjects, all coins would now be created in a centered place.
-The **Kingdom's Mint** was created.
-Now, many security measures and it was increasily difficult to falsify coins.
-Besides the inumerous security measures added to the process, gold (a more rare material) was used for creating the new coins.
+> To solve this problem, the king came up with a solution: instead of providing the presses to the subjects, all coins would now be created in a central place.
+The **Kingdom's Mint** was born.
+Now, many security measures were imposed and it was increasily difficult to falsify coins.
+Besides the inumerous security measures added to the process, now gold, a much rarer material, was used for creating the new coins.

 > This new process worked really well.
 The old coin was deprecated and, though some counterfeiters still tried to falsify the coins, it was now much harder and expensive to succeed.
 Besides that, it was clear to the subjects when somebody tried to fool themselves with false coins and the counterfeiters were immediatelly denounced to the king.